robertjchristian/MRC/MRC12.md

 2. The Smart Contracts have to be extended to calculate MOR rewards for multiple yield types.
 3. Finally the yield provided has to be converted into wETH to be contributed to the Uniswap pool.

+Lastly there are no weights for this proposal and it needs to be more narrow and specific to move into "In Progress" status.

 ## 1. Define the Problem
 The Morpheus ecosystem currently lacks a standardized framework for the evaluation and integration of new assets, hindering the expansion and diversification of its DeFi offerings.
 This makes integrating assets like stMATIC challenging.